 Can I take part in the Big Latch On?

-If you are in doubt about whether you qualify to be included in the official count, speak to your local host and they can answer any questions or concerns.
+If you are not sure about attending a Big Latch On event, speak to your local host and they can answer any questions or concerns.

 What if I bottle feed my baby expressed milk?